Attachment Trauma

 These dreadful patterns that traumatized our childhood continue to haunt in the present.
 The powerful emotions influence thoughts that direct behaviors and, ultimately, alter the environment.
 Many unrealistic fears become reality; not because we accurately detected a threat but because our reactions placed unnatural burdens on delicate budding connections, overwhelming fragile relationships; the emotions become self-fulfilling prophecies.

 Emotional Processing Theory helps explain this between past trauma and relationship interference in the present.
 The research finds that trauma victims often avoid trauma memories, and related cues.
-The avoidance is negatively reinforced, provide measured immediate relief from overwhelming emotions (Martinson, et al. 2013).
+The avoidance is negatively reinforced, provide measured immediate relief from overwhelming emotions (Martinson et al., 2013).
 Avoidance, however, maintains emotional processing and attachment fears remain intact and continue to disrupt closeness.

 Fear of Closeness Prevents Closeness